-The Operations Analyst prepares a Common Fund worksheet based on the Unit Value and Income Factor report.
-Operations staff verifies that the Common Fund worksheet amounts agree to the Unit Value and Income Factor report.
+The Trust System Manager and Analyst prepare a Common Fund worksheet based on the Unit Value and Income Factor report.
+Operations employees verify that the Common Fund worksheet amounts agree to the Unit Value and Income Factor report.
 The trust accounting system contains a list of accounts purchasing or redeeming a particular Preference Fund during the respective month.
 This information is inputted into the system from the Trust Administrators.

-The VP of Investment Operations reviews the cash needs/expectations for the next month and prepares the necessary trades at the Fund level and the Fund manager level.
-These pending trades are given to the Trust System Manager to add to the trades received from the Trust Administrators.
+The VP of Investment Research & Operations reviews the cash needs/expectations for the next month and prepares the necessary trades at the Preference Fund level and the Fund Manager level.
+These pending trades are given to the Trust System Manager and Analyst to add to the trades received from the Trust Administrators.

 Investment activity at U.S. Bank for Preference Funds is communicated to the custodian prior to month-end.
 Normal investment activity at the Fund Manager account level is also entered at this time.
-Quarterly, investment activity is reviewed and compared to the Statement of Investment Policies and Objectives by the Investment Consultant (NEPC LLC) to ensure compliance with the investment structure as approved by the Foundation's Board of Trustees.
-The results of the Investment Consultant's review are included in the quarterly Investment Summary report which is reviewed by the Board of Trustees.
+Quarterly, investment activity is reviewed and compared to the Statement of Investment Policies and Objectives by the Investment Consultant to ensure compliance with the investment structure as approved by the Foundation's Board of Trustees.
+The results of the Investment Consultant's review are included in the quarterly Investment Committee meeting materials which is reviewed by the Board of Trustees.

 The distribution of monthly income is calculated by multiplying the number of units for each account by the Income Factor.
-The Operations Analyst prepares the Statement of Condition for each of the funds, which is verification that the information received from U.S. Bank agrees to the information in the trust accounting system.
-The Trust System Manager reviews for accuracy.
+The Trust System Manager and Analyst prepare the Statement of Condition for each of the funds, which is verification that the information received from U.S. Bank agrees to the information in the trust accounting system.
+The Trust System Manager and Analyst review for accuracy.